Neurobiology > Laboratory Projects

-M Kennerson, M Brewer, A Cutrupi, G Perez-Siles, M Ellis, C Ly, G Nicholson
+M Kennerson, A Cutrupi, M Ellis, B Grosz, K Lai, R Narayanan, G Perez-Siles, G Nicholson

 Inherited peripheral neuropathies (IPN) are one of the most common hereditary disorders affecting 1 in 3000 people.
 There are many types of IPN and the disorder is classified based on the involvement of the motor and/or sensory nerves.
 The neuropathies can include hereditary sensory neuropathy (HSN), hereditary motor neuropathy (HMN) and hereditary motor and sensory neuropathy (HMSN) also known at Charcot-Marie-Tooth (CMT) neuropathy.